-Jamestown Settlement Exhibition Galleries Refreshed for 2019
+Jamestown Settlement Exhibition Galleries Refreshed in 2019

-The galleries, which debuted on the eve of America’s 400th Anniversary commemoration in 2007, explore the Powhatan Indian, English and Angolan cultures that converged in Virginia in the 1600s through artifact-filled cases, dioramas and short films.
-The project is being funded by a public-private partnership by the Commonwealth of Virginia and private gifts to the Jamestown-Yorktown Foundation.
+The galleries, which debuted on the eve of America’s 400th Anniversary commemoration in 2007, explore the Powhatan Indian, English and west central African cultures that converged in Virginia in the 1600s through artifact-filled cases, dioramas and short films.
+Visitors can get a glimpse of life throughout the 17th century, including the first census showing the Virginia colony’s population in 1620.

 The first phase of gallery work, completed in Spring 2017 for $2 million, added an interactive technology wall to compare and contrast each culture’s language, religion, government, economy, family structure, recreation and art, as well as projected personal stories on monitors and life-size screens.

 The project was funded by a public-private partnership by the Commonwealth of Virginia and private gifts to the Jamestown-Yorktown Foundation, Inc.

 The story of “Bacon’s Rebellion” – a 1676 armed rebellion of Virginia colonists led by Nathaniel Bacon against the rule of governor William Berkeley – unfolds across multimedia screens in a 124-seat Rebellion Theater, which debuted in September 2019.
 Similar to the American Revolution Museum at Yorktown’s Siege of Yorktown Theater, visitors experience the story through multi-sensory special effects and smell smoke and gunfire, feel arrows fly, feel the heat from the fire burning Jamestown, and hear the sound of a swarm of files seen as an omen before the rebellion.